mancio/Volante-The-Gamepad/README.md

 #### Donation

-Studing, design and expecially prototiping is expensive.
+Study, design and prototiping is expensive.
 If you believe in my project you can help me :)

-Bitcoin
+   - Bitcoin 1KB6oxVrh5P6SbwFdtNHSG1rqPmdsaTaDV

-ETH
+   - ETH 0x7a5b81b2174748d6573a9ebf6b16d07c634c3e4f

-Litecoin
+   - Litecoin LdVFaYbAsx9txhjVk1KURWvXqpVFDyT35k